We had no idea we’d make $103,457.98 our first year blogging.

 You’ve got a system that works, and you’ve made some sales.
 Now, it’s time to optimize your sales funnel to maximize your conversions $$$!

-This is a two-part process that includes learning how to drive more traffic to your sales pages and learning how to sell better to that traffic.
+This is a two-part process that includes learning how to drive more traffic to your sales pages and learning how to sell better to those visitors.

 More specifically, you need to find new and creative ways to drive more traffic and generate more revenue.
 Some examples of ways to do this include: